Mimicry-Protocol/mimicry-nft-visualizer/README.md

-# Uniswap LP Art
+# Mimicry NFT Visualizer

-Quick project to enable customization of Uniswap's LP NFTs.
+Quick project to illustrate customization of Mimicry's NFTs.

-Solidity code to generate NFTs is transcribed in `utils/NFTSVG.js`.
+Uniswap's Solidity code to generate NFTs is transcribed in `utils/NFTSVG.js`.